Aliases for FOXP2 Gene

 GeneCards Summary for FOXP2 Gene

 FOXP2 (Forkhead Box P2) is a Protein Coding gene.
-Diseases associated with FOXP2 include 7q31 microdeletion syndrome and specific language impairment.
-Among its related pathways are Wnt / Hedgehog / Notch.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is FOXP3.
+Diseases associated with FOXP2 include Childhood Apraxia Of Speech and Speech And Communication Disorders.
+Among its related pathways are Pathways Affected in Adenoid Cystic Carcinoma and Wnt / Hedgehog / Notch.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is FOXP4.